 How to Manage These Costs

 Apply strategically.
 More applications does not always mean better odds.
-Research programs carefully and apply to a focused list where you are a strong fit rather than casting a wide net.
+Research programs carefully and apply to a focused list of 5 to 8 where you are a strong fit.
+Each additional program costs $75, but a weak application wastes even more money.

 Request the PTCAS fee waiver early.
 Waivers are limited and run out.
 If you qualify, apply as soon as the cycle opens.

 Check GRE requirements first.
-If none of your target programs require the GRE, skip it and save $220+.
+If none of your target programs require the GRE, skip it entirely and save $220+.
+Use the PTCAS Directory to check.

 Ask about supplemental fee waivers.
 Some programs waive their supplemental fee for applicants who received a PTCAS fee waiver.
-It never hurts to ask.
+Contact admissions offices directly.

-The application process is an investment, and knowing the numbers upfront helps you plan for it.
-For more on financing your PT education, check our scholarships page and our guide to budgeting for DPT school.
+For more on financing your PT education beyond the application phase, check our scholarships page and our guide to budgeting for DPT school.
+For the full application walkthrough, visit our PTCAS guide.